E-commerce Website Design | 32 Min Read

 The user experience of the pathway is also of much importance since if it is not easy, quick, seamlessly swift processing and customizes payment, the users will not rely on it.
 It is a part of customers’ shopping experience only; hence it must be customer friendly and not complicated.

 Every payment gateway should provide customers with the option to choose their mode of payment at their convenience.
 It could be debit/credit card, net banking, mobile wallets, UPI, or other prevalent payment modes.

 (iv) Merchant Onboarding

-As apparent that online transactions are crucial for every trade unit in the market, the gateway providing smooth and swift merchant onboarding is also vital.
+As apparent that online transactions are crucial for every trade unit in the market, the gateway providing smooth and swift merchant onboarding are also vital.
 Moreover, the option processing and set-up fees and rates should be affordable for every merchant.

 (v) Acceptance of Worldwide currency

 Since the world has become a global village, interconnectivity runs thanks to the internet and digitalisation profoundly; therefore, the gateway must support multi-currency transactions.

 Although it isn’t necessary for establishments from GCC to be PCI compliant, it is highly recommended for the long run.